rasbot/streamlit_image_annotator/README.md

 # Future Work

 This was created so I can use it, but if others find it useful and features are requested, I will add them.
-Otherwise there are some bugs to fix dealing with the text boxes, and features will be added when I think of ones that I would like to use.
+Otherwise there are some bugs to fix, and features will be added when I think of ones that I would like to use.

 This could be written to use gradio and could be implemented in automatic 1111's webui, but gradio has some frustrating issues with clamping images and I felt that streamlit did a much better job overall.